up1/documentation/Readme.md

 bundle exec guard
 ```

+You can then access the site at http://localhost:4000

 On a server system, you would exclude the _:development_ & _:test_ groups, but include the _deployment_ flag.

 ```bash